vlandham/captain_z/out/captain_z.md

 Fiddling with her pockets, she happened to bring out the envelope with the secret message in it.
 She opened it up and looked at the jumbled letters again.

 _No time like the present,_ she thought.
-That bad dream made her not want to try to sleep again right away.
+The bad dream made her want to stay awake.
 Besides, she was typically an early riser.

 She found some paper and a quill and ink to help her with the code.
 First she wrote out the code on her own paper, leaving plenty of room below each line.

     PAU JLS OUIMTQ